-Add your personality and charm into this statement, throw a fact about yourself to build common ground with your audience.
+Add your personality and charm into this statement.
+Why not throw in a fact about yourself to build common ground with your audience?

 Here comes the juicy part!
-Time to educate and sell your product.
+Time to educate your audience and sell, sell, sell your product.
 This section will focus on the tangible benefits your solution brings to your audience.

-As this is the middle section, expect to spend the next 15-30 minutes on sharing your product’s tangible benefits that will help your audience and encourage them to convert by the end of the stream.
+As this is the middle section, expect to spend the next 15-30 minutes sharing your product’s benefits that will help your audience learn more about the product, and encourage them to convert by the end of the stream.

-You will also want to inform how long the stream will last and explain the format of today’s event too.
+You will also want to inform how long the stream will last and explain the format of the event too.